encho/coinfolio-quant/README.md

 MONGO_CONNECTION_STRING=mongodb://127.0.0.1:27017 python ./etl-reset.py
 ```

-To reset the STAGE or PROD databases, run the above command with the respective MONGO_CONNECTION_STRING environment variable.
+To reset the STAGE or PROD databases, run the above command with the respective MONGO_CONNECTION_STRING environment variable (see in page https://www.notion.so/Data-API-c70c9202267949a9b28f8632a3fcf0c4)

 ## Develop the API